vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-03-VCH-Create.md

 ###  3. Attempt to create a VCH with an invalid storage settings

-###  4. Attempt to create a VCH with an invalid networking settings
+###  4. Attempt to create various VCHs with invalid networking settings (on bridge, public, management, and container networks)

 ###  5. Attempt to create a VCH with an invalid gateway settings